My methodology revolves around two themes - Data At Scale, and using Modelling the process.

 At the institute of Statisticial Sciences, our main role is to improve the quality of statistical tools that can be deployed in practice.
 To this end I'm leading a team of Undergraduate students exploring the application of Machine Learning tools to learn summary statistics using Approximate Bayesian Computation.

 For a long time my research has used Bayesian Clustering to understand Genetics but lately I have been exploring the relationship between the now-standard approach to clustering we deployed in FineSTRUCTURE to that of the Stochastic Block Model and its many variants.
-With Dr Patrick Rubin-Delanchy I am looking into how Spectral methods can be used to perform clustering-like tasks, as described in CLARITY above.
+With Prof Patrick Rubin-Delanchy I am looking into how Spectral methods can be used to perform clustering-like tasks, as described in CLARITY above.
 With Prof Robert Allison I am exploring more model-based approaches.

 I've been working on genetics and evolution for my entire research career.
 Whilst most methodology I develop has wider application, I have always put in extra care to ensure that methodology for genetics takes into account the specialities specific to this data.